ojm-it/modddels_1/modddels_annotations/README.md

 When a `SimpleEntity` contains a nullable modddel, when it is null, it is considered valid during the "Content Validation" step.

-If you want a nullable modddel to make the Entity invalid when it's null, consider using a `GeneralEntity` and annotating the parameter with the [`@InvalidNull` annotation.](#the-invalidnull-annotation)
+If you want a nullable modddel to make the Entity invalid when it's null, consider using a `GeneralEntity` and annotating the parameter with the [`@NullFailure` annotation.](#the-nullfailure-annotation)

 ### The `valid` annotation